Will-McBurney/Advent-of-Code/README.md

    least-common-denominator based approach for Part 2, so my Part 2 wouldn't work on general input that didn't allow for that.

-2) I have cleaned up the code to ensure it is "readable" to my standards (that is, this code is at the level I would be willing to share it with my students as an example solution to a given problem.
+2) I have cleaned up the code to ensure it is "readable" to my standards: that is, this code is at the level I would be willing to share it with my students as an example solution to a given problem.
 This doesn't include documentation
 3) I have removed any obvious bad optimizations (bad data structure choices, bad algorithms, unnecessary recalculations, etc.)